 But earlier, on 22 April 1921, the Winnipeg Tribune reported that, at the 9th Annual Meeting of the Winnipeg Chapter of the I.O.D.E. (at the Fort Garry hotel, Winnipeg) “A resolution was sent to the National I.O.D.E. , asking it to adopt “Poppy Day” as a feature of Armistice Day to raise funds for the War Memorial in all parts of Canada.”
-(The author has this persistent niggle that perhaps Anna Guérin had visited Canada (Winnipeg?) before late May).
+(The author has this persistent niggle that perhaps Anna Guérin had visited Canada (Winnipeg?) before late May or made prior contact).

 On 21 May 1920, the Winnipeg Tribune reported that “To honor the soldier dead on Decoration Day, June 5, the Public Parks board was authorized today to arrange for a supply of floral tributes to be placed on graves of soldiers who died both in the Great War and other wars.
 The city finance committee will make a grant of $150 to defray expenses.